jaeyoungchang5/jaeyoungchang5/README.md

 - ⚡ Fun fact: ...
 -->
 # JaeYoung Chang
+I am a lifelong learner, driven software developer, and proud Korean.
-I am currently working at Epic Systems in Verona, Wisconsin.
-I graduated in 2022 with a BS in Computer Science at the University of Notre Dame.
-My passions & interests include Product Management, Project Management, Technology Privacy, and Youth Philanthrophy.
-More details on [my personal website](https://jaeyoungchang.com/)
+I am a full-stack engineer at Epic Systems, the nation's leader in Healthcare Software.
+I graduated from the University of Notre Dame in 2022 with a BS in Computer Science and a Minor in Engineering Corporate Practice.

+My greatest passion is people, so let's connect and get to know one another!

 ---